-ECAN module may not transmit Buffer 0 data if Buffer 1 data is queued for transmission first.
+ECAN module may not transmit Buffer 0 data if Buffer 1 data is queued first for the transmission.
 This problem is specific to transmit Buffers 0 and 1 only.

 The issue can be fixed by setting reserved bit 11 in CiCTRL1 register to 1.
 Note that the module reset value for this bit is zero.